On this page

 - Notice of Hearing.
 The Procedural Coordinator will notify the Complainant and the Respondent in writing of the time and date of the hearing at least ten (10) business days prior to the hearing date.

 - Designation of a Decision-maker(s).
-The College will designate at least one internal and/or external decision-maker to conduct a prompt, fair, and equitable hearing.
+The College will designate at least one internal and/or external decision-maker to conduct a prompt, fair, equitable, and impartial hearing.
 The Procedural Coordinator will provide the parties with the name of the decision-maker(s).
 As soon as possible, but no later than three (3) days after receiving notice of the identity of the decision-maker(s), the parties can inform the Procedural Coordinator (in writing) of any conflicts or potential conflicts of interest with regard to the selected decision-maker(s).
 The Procedural Coordinator will consider the nature of the conflict and determine if a different individual should be assigned as decision-maker(s).
 The Procedural Coordinator’s decision regarding any conflicts is final.

 - Nature of the Hearing.
 Hearings may be conducted in person or virtually, as required by federal mandate.
 The following are the roles and processes to be followed during the hearing.